Kkinod/Mr-WoodenFloor__WebPage-React/README.md

+Website written in React, using styled components and TS.

-Website created to practice several elements, including:
+I created this website to practice several elements, including:
 - creating a website practically without using JS, i.e. mainly CSS, but in this case I used Styled Components
 - all written from scratch, no external libraries (exception: slider)

-Used:
-- Style Components
-- no external libraries (exception: slider)
-- tests (work in progress)
+- tests: unit, integration and E2E (work in progress)
 - storybook (work in progress)

 ===============================================